moliver28/research-handbook/content/job-families/people-group/talent-acquisition-enablement-ops.md

 - Manage our technical tools and the vendor relationships behind them
 - Ensures data is properly maintained within our technical systems to lead to better decision making
 - Act as project manager on operations projects
-- Build and manage an Operations team as we scale
+- Hire and manage TA Operations team members as needed

 #### Manager, Talent Acquisition Operations Requirements